Texas, the go-it-alone state, is rattled by the failure to keep the lights on

 And that means that Dallas, for instance, which is closer to Wichita, Kansas and almost every place in Oklahoma than it is to Corpus Christi, has to look to that Gulf Coast city for extra power.

 When bitterly cold weather barreled down the middle of America this weekend, there were scattered power outages in all the affected states.
-But only in Texas have millions been plunged into a prolonged unheated, unlit stretch.
+But only in Texas were millions plunged into a prolonged unheated, unlit stretch.
 Oklahoma had some rolling blackouts; by Wednesday, fewer than 2,500 households there were without power.
-In Texas, that number stood a hair under 3 million.
-By Thursday morning, that had finally started to drop.

-The roots of the state’s exceptional poor performance go back to the 1930s, when Texas struck a deal with President Franklin D. Roosevelt to stay free of the jurisdiction of newly created federal regulatory bodies.
-But they are entwined with its aggressive deregulation of the electricity sector, which began in 1999 with a bill signed by then-Gov. George W. Bush.
+The roots of the state’s exceptionally poor performance go back to the 1930s, when Texas struck a deal with President Franklin D. Roosevelt to stay free of the jurisdiction of newly created federal regulatory bodies.
+But the causes of the system’s performance are also entwined with aggressive deregulation of the electricity sector, which began in 1999 with a bill signed by then-Gov. George W. Bush.

-Today, five utilities link power to households.
+Today, five utilities link power to Texas households.
 They convey electricity from any of 70 providers, chosen by the customer.
 Those providers have a list of companies that generate electricity to choose from — on the state register, the list of those firms tops 500.

 What all this competition has done, analysts say, is drive down prices.
 Before the cold snap, the wholesale cost of electricity was averaging about half that of the rest of the country, or less.
 That pleases consumers but it forces the generating companies to cut costs as much as they possibly can.

-Other states factor a capacity-building component into their electric rates, to help prepare for future contingencies.
-Not Texas.
+Other states factor a capacity-building component into their electric rates, to help prepare for future contingencies — but not Texas.
 Paying to winterize the equipment needed to keep power plants running has been one of the casualties.

 Oil companies’ losses in 2020 were staggering.
 And that was before the government focused on climate change.

 So, unlike power plants in New England, Texas’s gas-fired generators have a harder time switching to other fuels when gas supply is tight.
-And unlike the wind turbines dotting Canada, those in the West Texas flats don’t have the equipment to readily thaw the ice that has formed on crucial parts.
+And unlike the wind turbines dotting Canada, those in the West Texas flats don’t have the equipment to readily thaw the ice that formed on crucial parts.

 Even one of the state's four nuclear reactors, often thought of as among the most reliable forms of energy generation, remained shut off Wednesday.
 Officials at the nuclear station, near the Gulf Coast midway between Houston and Corpus Christi, believe frozen instrumentation is to blame for the reactor tripping offline.